secu2/Plugbot/README.md

 ### Features List ###

-+ Auto-woot  :  Whenever the DJ is advanced, the Woot button is clicked.
-Allows for AFK point farming.
++ Auto-woot ("Autohwheat")  :  Automatically WOOT! each song as it is played
-+ Auto-queue [optional]  :  Whenever the user is finished playing their song, one more song is skipped, then they are re-added to the DJ Queue, or Wait List.
++ Auto-queueing ("Autoqueue")  :  Automatically re-append yourself to the DJ Waitlist whenever you play a song
-+ Sidebar  :  This sidebar allows you to view the current list of those who are "WOOT!" or "Meh" 'ing the current song.
-I am still in the process of making this fully functional, so please be patient!
++ Woot/meh counters ("Ratios")  :  Lets you view who's Wooting, who's Mehing, and both lists are collapsable in case you don't care for one of them!
-+ Bookmarklet  :  Easy portability.
-Makes it so developers can update remotely, then users just have to click the bookmark again to update.
++ Button UI  :  Allows you to easily configure your Plug.bot experience;  enable or disable each of its features at the click of a button!
-+ jQuery-powered GUI [in development]  :  A jQuery and CSS powered GUI menu which allows users to enable/disable features easily.
++ Hide video ("Hide/show video") NEW!  :  Lets you cover up the video player in case what's playing is NSFW or for any other reason you choose to hide it.
+Resets every time a new song is played
-+ Open-source code  :  All code written for the Plug.bot script is available here on Github.
-I may or may not end up extending it to multiple files.
-We'll see where the development goes ;)
++ Open-source code  :  All code of plugbot.js and plugbot.css are available in this repo, no cost, no secrecy

 ### Installation ###